flastar-fr/pylox/README.md

 This project is a Python implementation of the well known book written by Robert Nystrom [Crafting Interpreter](https://craftinginterpreters.com/).

 ## Pylox command installation
-You can add the pylox.bat file into your environment variable path to simulate a language command line call.
+You can add the pylox.bat file into your environment variable path to simulate a language command line call such as ``pylox 3*5``.

 ## Objectives :
 I'm following the book step by step and trying to figure out how to implemente the Java code I see in Python.